MiscellaneousStuff/miscellaneousstuff.github.io/_posts/2023-12-14-tlol-part-7-dataset-transformation.markdown

 at a time, and then use the League client to download the small list of replays.
 This naturally introduces a delay between bulk requests from the
 [U.GG](https://u.gg/) website which will stop us from being temporarily banned from accessing the site and is more respectful usage of the site.

 This stage was executed simultaneously on a Windows Desktop, MacBook Air and also partially on Google Colab instance.
 Therefore, there are two different scripts for running this stage.
 This also forced the [`tlol-py`](https://github.com/MiscellaneousStuff/tlol-py) library to be re-written to support multiple platforms and download regions, which was a plus.
 The main reason why this replay downloading process was split across two devices is because replay downloading is throttled by the League client (which downloads replays from an AWS S3 store in the background).
 This can be verified as the download speed of the replays was slower than my internet speed.
 This is likely because the API downloads indivdiual replay files at a time and doesn't properly request bulk downloads in one go which would be more efficient and because our usage of the LCU API's download function is not what it was originally designed for.

-[Here](https://github.com/MiscellaneousStuff/tlol-py/blob/main/replay_scraping.sh) is the Unix-based script (for MacOS and Linux, i.e. Google Colab):
+[Here](https://github.com/MiscellaneousStuff/tlol-py/blob/main/replay_scraping.sh) is the Unix-based script (for macOS and Linux, i.e. Google Colab):

 {% gist 543f40d2f4fb82b20d7ada852e2d1929 %}